 Thinking About Living in a River West Apartment Rental in Chicago?

 City living can be costly given its proximity to all the city’s activities and events.
-But when you live in River West, you’ll enjoy all the amenities of a big city neighborhood without paying a premium for the privilege!
+But when you live in River West apartments, you’ll enjoy all the amenities of a big city neighborhood without paying a premium for the privilege!
 Our 1- and 2-bedroom apartments in River West are in the heart of all the great food and entertainment options the neighborhood has to offer.

 What Is There to Do Here?

-While River West Chicago apartments are relatively quiet compared to their neighbors, this trendy area offers plenty to do.
+While River West apartment buildings are relatively quiet compared to their neighbors, this trendy area offers plenty to do.
 Fabulous restaurants and cool nightspots attract visitors from the larger near north area for dining and cocktails.
 Relax in a cozy cafe or bakery during the weekends or visit an art gallery or one of the many artist studios to check out photos, prints and paintings created by local artists.
 Keep in shape at one of the yoga studios and fitness centers in the area.
 Stroll along the riverfront or the railroad tracks to get a sense of the area’s industrial past.

 And don’t forget — apartments for rent in River West Chicago are just minutes from some of the most exciting neighborhoods in the city, including River North, West Loop, Wicker Park, Little Italy, Greek Town and the Loop.
 Because these areas are so convenient to one another, you can easily enjoy the unique features each of these neighborhoods provide.